 But undoubtedly some of those emails in your inbox will be valuable – whether on a personal level or because they offer a product or service you could genuinely benefit from, either at work or in your home life.
 Likewise, to promote your business to your potential and existing customers, email is one of the key ways to do this.
 In fact, 73% of marketers rate email as the number one digital channel for ROI.

-So, in a world where we’re bombarded with content across multiple touch-points, how do you cut through the noise to reach your target audience and increase turnover?
+So, in a world where we’re bombarded with content across multiple touch-points, how do you cut through the noise to reach your target audience and increase turnover, while remaining GDPR compliant?

-Read on for our ten top tips for successful email marketing campaigns:
+Read on for our top tips for successful email marketing campaigns:

 Design can be everything – if your email looks unprofessional or is hard to read, the recipient will probably just delete it straightaway.
 Ensure your layout and imagery is eye-catching for all the right reasons.
 Most email marketing platforms enable you to design basic templates, so if you don’t have access to a professional designer these can be a good place to start.

 The copy in your email should be relevant, engaging and easy to read.
 Make sure it has the human touch too – down to earth enough for the recipient to understand, and devoid of technical jargon.
 It’s also a good idea to personalise the greeting of the email, so you’re addressing the recipient directly, e.g. ‘Hello Catherine.’